 The first thing I suggest you do is have a look in your wardrobe and think about your own personal style.
 We all naturally gravitate towards certain colours and textures.
 Pick your outfit and then co-ordinate the rest of the family around what you are wearing.

-The first thing to consider is colour.
-Based on your style, you can either pick bold, jewel colours (eg: red, yellow, navy) or soft pastels (eg: blue, yellow, purple).
-If you go for either of these options, try and keep your colour scheme to three main accentuating colours (too many more can be very distracting).
+Bold, jewel colours (eg: red, yellow, navy) or soft pastels (eg: blue, yellow, purple) can all work very well.
+Try and keep your colour scheme to three main accentuating colours (too many more can be very distracting).
 If the thought of picking a colour palette induces panic, neutral colours such as grey, black, white, beige and navy are timeless and can be mixed and matched on their own or with one main, bold colour to great effect.

 Textures such as linen, cotton, denim, corduroy, silk and lace always photograph wonderfully.
 Once you have picked your outfit, have a look at the rest of the family and co-ordinate with complimentary colours and textures.